Healthcare in Iran: Coverage

 The Social Security Organization is responsible for insuring employed citizens in urban areas and their dependents, with the exception of government workers.
 All salaried and wage workers are covered, as are self-employed persons who voluntarily join.
 It also insures many old-age pensioners.
 The Medical Service Insurance Organization covers government employees, students, and inhabitants of rural areas.
 The Imam Khomeini Relief Foundation insures the poor who are not covered by other insurance schemes, while the Military Personnel Insurance Organization provides health insurance to members of the armed forces.
 Beyond these schemes, there are a number of private and semi-public insurance programs that cover the more affluent members of society.

 More than 90% of the population has health insurance, and the government has made universal coverage by 2018 a priority.
 In general, health insurance covers 70% of the cost of drugs on the insurers' coverage list, and 90% of public hospital costs, with extra provision for those with rare diseases or in remote areas.

 Since 2009, a new government plan called "the comprehensive insurance plan" provides basic coverage to all Iranians.

+In 2023, The Iran News Update quoted a 2022 report from the Iranian Statistics Center reinforcing the statement that the regime's policies have made adequate healthcare a commodity that only wealthy families can afford.
+As a result of the new policies, low-income families face severe difficulties in obtaining essential medications and a large segment of the population, including many senior citizens, has resorted to the dangerous trend of self-treatment.
+According to a report by Hammihan, because of the soaring medical expenses, many people refuse hospital treatment or they leave the hospital before paying for the medications they had received.